kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Proposed feature

-Similar to the SSH key feature users cluster admins are able to create sets of container registry credentials.
-Like SSH keys these credentials can be selected for user clusters.
-Now the kubelet uses all available credentials for authentication when pulling images from container registries to create pods of any source: KKP user cluster components, addons or user applications.
+Similar to the [SSH key feature][ssh key agent] container registry credentials can be managed in the KKP dashboard.

+* **KKP admins** can create credentials to be made available for KKP projects
+* **KKP admins** can define default fallback credentials for KKP projects
+* **Project Owners/Editors** can create or select credentials to be made available for user clusters
+* **Project Owners/Editors** can define default fallback credentials for user clusters
+* **User cluster admins** can create or select credentials to be used in all kinds of Pods on the user cluster

 There is a possibility to define a default fallback set of credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
-If there are no credentials selected for a user cluster and this value is set, it will be used as a fallback.
+If there are no credentials selected on any elvel, this will be used as a fallback.

 #### Limitations